surniaulula/wpsso-tune-image-editors/readme.txt

 == Upgrade Notice ==

-= 1.1.2-dev.3 =
+= 1.1.2-b.1 =

-(2018/06/26) Fixed an undefined option key warning when the add-on is activated.
+(2018/06/27) Fixed an undefined option key warning when the add-on is first activated.

 = 1.1.1 =